-Steaks are cut across the body and they resemble horseshoes, each with a set of rib bones and a section of backbone.
+Steaks are cut across the body and they resemble horseshoes, each with a set of rib bones and a section of the backbone.
 Fillets, on the other hand, are cut lengthwise, along the body and thus contain no bones.
 They tend to be roughly rectangular (or trapezoidal).

 Steaks most likely have the skin on and fillets are more likely to be available in both skin-on and skinless forms, although when making your selection, consider that crispy salmon skin is one of the greatest culinary pleasures known to the world.

 Salmon is a moist, fatty fish, which means you can cook it at high temperatures with relatively little worry of it overcooking or drying out.
 With that said, it's still fish, which means the cooking time will be fairly short.
 Here are three different techniques for cooking salmon in the oven.